Vitamins, Minerals and your Thyroid-what your Doctor may not know

-Iron, Vitamin D + Iodine (in that order) are considered three of the most important nutrients for optimal metabolic functioning.
+Iron, Vitamin D, Iodine and Zinc (not always in that in that order) are considered the most important nutrients for optimal metabolic functioning.
 By virtue of a woman’s ‘femaleness’ she is more ‘at risk’ to be deficient in these nutrients than are males.

 From menarche* to menopause it’s reasonable to assert most menstruating females will have some degree of iron deficiency at times in their life.
 Very few functions of the body are activated without sufficient iron to ‘furnace’ them.

 Iron storage (termed ferritin) is considered the true indicator of iron status – with an accepted reference range of 20-300ug/L. To aspire to a ‘target’ level about mid-range – i.e.: 120-150ug/L** – could not be considered unrealistic given the importance of iron in the body (Lee: 2007).
 A post-menopausal woman’s iron stores should be 100ug/L as minimum.

 The significance of reaching and maintaining this target level was the research of Dr. John Lee – Australia’s most prolific thyroid researcher.
 Insufficient iron restricts cell mitochondria production from which Adenosine Tri-phosphate (ATP) – ‘cellular energy’ is created.
 Our metabolic activity and Phase II liver detoxification pathways are ATP dependent.

 Your health Practitioner should always request a FULL iron studies – not just ferritin (iron stores) – as well as Hemoglobin.
 Careful assessment of iron studies (following the ‘Rushton Protocol’ – Rushton et al) can reveal: